-Sapphire is an initiative of Pride in Diversity that was developed to generate greater awareness of the unique challenges faced by Lesbian, Bisexual and Transgender (LBT) women in the workplace.
+Sapphire is an initiative of Pride in Diversity that was developed to generate greater awareness of the unique challenges faced by Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) women in the workplace.
 The Sapphire initiative seeks to provide women with an opportunity to openly express and discuss some of these challenges in a safe, non-confrontational professional environment.

-The initiative seeks to engage Lesbian, Bisexual and Transgender women (regardless of whether or not they are out at work) who feel passionate about wanting to see a more inclusive workplace, one in which LBT women can freely be themselves at work and one in which there is a greater visibility of ‘out’ female role models.
+The initiative seeks to engage LGBTQ women (regardless of whether or not they are out at work) who feel passionate about wanting to see a more inclusive workplace, one in which LGBTQ women can freely be themselves at work and one in which there is a greater visibility of ‘out’ female role models.

-While Sapphire will provide members who choose to participate with an opportunity to network, role model and mentor; the core focus of the program is to engage with LBT women across all sectors to fully understand the organisational factors that impact disclosure and inclusivity within organisations active in LGBTI workplace inclusion.
-This will not only allow Pride in Diversity to contribute to the growing body of research on the invisibility of LBT women but will also allow us to utilise the collective understanding to promote a more inclusive workplace culture.
+While Sapphire will provide members who choose to participate with an opportunity to network, role model and mentor; the core focus of the program is to engage with LGBTQ women across all sectors to fully understand the organisational factors that impact disclosure and inclusivity within organisations active in LGBTQ workplace inclusion.
+This will not only allow Pride in Diversity to contribute to the growing body of research on the invisibility of LGBTQ women but will also allow us to utilise the collective understanding to promote a more inclusive workplace culture.

-- Understand and address the dual impacts of being a woman and lesbian, bisexual and/or transgender in the workplace (often referred to as the double-glass ceiling).
+- Understand and address the dual impacts of being a woman and LGBTQ in the workplace (often referred to as the double-glass ceiling).

-- Engage more lesbian, bisexual and transgender women in workplace inclusion initiatives
+- Engage more LGBTQ women in workplace inclusion initiatives

 - Increase the visibility of out female role models

 - Contribute to the growing body of international research on this topic.